felipemaiapolo/tinyBenchmarks/README.md

 As we conduct 11-fold cross-validation (CV) with HELM Lite, the test set only contains three models, making the error estimate not meaningful.
 Please check Appendix D.2 of our paper for CV error estimates.

 <a name="4"></a>
+## Computing performances for all scenarios at once

+In our paper, we comment that is beneficial to estimate the ability parameter $\theta$ for a LLM of interest using data from all scenarios.
+Moreover, this is what we do for the Open LLM Leaderboard in our tutorials.
+Unfortunately, the current version of the tinyBenchmarks datasets on HuggingFace does not permit this feature, because tinyMMLU was generated separately.
+In the next version of tinyBenchmarks, we intend to unify tinyMMLU with other tiny datasets to enable this feature.

+<a name="5"></a>
 ## Citing
 If you use any material from this repository in your academic work, please cite